globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

     Image: an image to identify the channel
     Description: a description of the channel
     Recipients: the set of recipients that will receive reports sent to this channel
-    Questionnaire: the questionnaire that will be proposed to whistlelowers selecting this channel Submission expiration: the data retention policy for the channel
+    Questionnaire: the questionnaire that will be proposed to whistleblowers selecting this channel Submission expiration: the data retention policy for the channel

 The system with the basic configuration completed with the initial platform wizard is configured with a single Context called Default, on which is associated a recipient and the default questionnaire.